opf/openproject/docs/faq/README.md

 You can do this as a system administrator in the [System settings](../system-admin-guide/system-settings/display-settings/#time-and-date-formatting).

+### How can I add a RACI matrix in OpenProject?

+You can add [project custom fields](../system-admin-guide/custom-fields/custom-fields-projects/) of the type "user" to your projects and track the respective persons there.

+On a work package level you could use "Assignee" for "Responsible", "Accountable" for "Accountable" and [add custom fields](../system-admin-guide/custom-fields/) for "Consulted" and "Informed".
+For the latter one you could also just set the person as watcher instead.

 ### How can I create a PDF file with an individual and consolidated projects report?

 To create and print/export reports you can...